ericmeyer1/python-ds/README.md

   - Lists
   - Dictionaries

-## Interested in chatting about this project, data analytics, or just staying connected?
+## Interested in chatting about this project, data analytics, or just staying in touch?
 Connect with me on LinkedIn: [Eric Meyer](https://www.linkedin.com/in/ericmeyer123/)